 Economics is the field of knowledge that is concerned with the production, consumption, and transfer of wealth.
 Professionals who study the production and distribution of resources, products and services by collecting and analyzing information, trends and economic issues are Economists.
 Since most economists need a master’s degree or a PhD in Economics, the degree may be considered a stepping-stone to doctoral level studies or a route for advancement in a current career.

 Ready to review Masters in Economics graduate programs?
 GradSchools.com has easy to use search tools.
 A location search is helpful to begin.
 Use the city, state or country tabs and browse the results.
 Or, if program format is a key in your decision-making, you can look into Campus programs, or choose a distance-learning option.
-Busy working professionals might want to pursue an online Masters in Economics degree program for the convenience.
-Others might find the hybrid learning format, a combination of online and on-campus coursework a viable option.

 Some of your choices might include the following economics graduate degrees:

-It is wise to request information from each school to determine tuition costs, admissions requirements or pre-requisites, faculty and curriculum since
+It is wise to request information from each school to determine tuition costs, admissions requirements or pre-requisites, faculty and curriculum since these factors vary.